NodeBoxHQ/node-dashboard/README.md

 # NodeBox Dashboard

-Some very simple statistics for a single Nodebox node.
+Some very simple statistics dashboard for a single Nodebox node.

 ## Requirements